-She found her way into this work by way of a desire to "care" for or "help" others.
-In her circle of friends she was considered good at giving advice.
-Something which on her first day of training was told she shouldn't do in the reality of the therapy session.
-Her eyes, heart and soul were opened to a different way of looking at the "job", at her potential clients, at life and at herself.
-A very special journey had begun for her.
+She found her way into this work by way of a desire to "care" for or "help" others, often finding herself the advice giver within personal circles.
+Something which on her first day of training was told she shouldn't do in the reality of the therapy room.
+Her eyes, heart and soul were opened to a different way of looking at the "job" - where her approach developed a more collaborative texture, at her potential clients, at life, and at herself.

 Frances has no particular area in which she specialises.
-She has encountered a great many different issues in the therapy room that include relationship problems, loss, grief, sexual abuse, addiction, eating disorders, anxiety, depression, self-harm, suicidal
+She has encountered a great many different issues in the therapy room that include relationship problems, loss, grief, sexual abuse, addiction, eating disorders, anxiety, depression, self-harm, suicidal thoughts.

 Frances endeavours to offer a safe and non-judgemental space from which a person can connect (or reconnect) with themselves - with their true selves.
 She has a keen interest in working with the shadow or darker aspects of the self.

 She has been a member of a Care Team in her place of work and has presented workshops on Mindfulness.
 Frances also featured on The Daughterhood.com website as resident psychotherapist.